-You might become fully vested in all of your balances if your employer “terminates” or shuts down the retirement plan.
+You might become fully vested in all of your balances if your employer “terminates” or shuts down the retirement plan, enabling you to transfer the funds elsewhere.
 Likewise, death or disability can trigger 100% vesting.
 Check with your employer’s plan administrator to learn about all of the plan’s rules.

 Account Balance vs. Vested Balance

 If your vested balance is lower than your account balance, you are not yet 100% vested in all balances.
 You may have matching funds or profit-sharing dollars in your account, but you have not met the service requirements to be fully vested.
 To get those numbers to match, you need to be 100% vested, which may require that you keep working at the same employer.